dfinity/interface-spec/spec/index.md

 -   A SHA256 hash of the module installed on the canister.
 This is `null` if the canister is empty.

 -   The controllers of the canister.
+The order of returned controllers may vary depending on the implementation.

 -   The memory size taken by the canister.